 LoRaWAN and LoRa communication protocols overcome challenges of IoT deployments in commercial and industrial settings.
-These LPWAN protocols are energy-efficient and offer a comparatively inexpensive way to implement the IoT backbone of connected cities.
+These LPWAN protocols are energy-efficient and offer a comparatively inexpensive way to implement the IoT backbone of smart city software solutions.
 No wonder LoRaWAN is one of the most widely adopted LPWAN protocols, with 600 known use cases and 97 million devices connected to networks in 100 countries (and counting).

-Potential of LoRa and LoRaWAN for smart cities
+Potential of LoRa smart city and LoRaWAN smart city

 Ultra-low energy consumption.
-Compared to other data transmission protocols, LoRaWAN requires little power, preserving the battery life of devices.
+Compared to other data transmission protocols, LoRaWAN smart city requires little power, preserving the battery life of devices.

 Range.
 The wider the coverage, the better and cheaper the IoT infrastructure.
 With LoRaWAN, the range is nearly 5 kilometers in urban settings and 15 kilometers in suburban areas.

 Cost efficiency.
 LoRaWAN smart city architecture is comparatively easy to deploy within IoT infrastructure.
 Deployment on frequencies that don’t require licensing and low-cost base stations make LoRaWAN applications economically viable.
 Add to this the low cost of LoRaWAN IoT devices that can run for years on the same battery and reduced site visit costs for device maintenance.